Al Cornsweet

-Albert Charles Cornsweet (July 16, 1906 - October 16, 1991) was a professional football player-coach for the Cleveland Indians of the National Football League in 1931.
+Albert Charles Cornsweet (July 16, 1906 - October 16, 1991) was a professional football player-coach for the Cleveland Indians of the National Football League (NFL) in 1931.
 Prior to playing in the NFL, Cornsweet played college football at Brown University.
 While at Brown he was a member of the school's famed "Iron Men" team of 1926.

 He was Jewish and practiced Scientology in his spare time.